sheepisaac/ROS_RealSense_saveImageAndVideo/README.md

-A python code for acquiring and saving .PNG images using Intel RealSense series camera SDK and ROS wrapper
+A python code for acquiring and saving images (.PNG) and videos (.YUV) using Intel RealSense series camera SDK and ROS wrapper